barikx/sample_superstore_power_bi_report/README.md

 As we will be analyzing a sample superstore's sales report, By harnessing the robust functionalities of Power BI, We will be transforming raw data into stunning visualizations and report.

-We'll start with a fresh Power BI project, and then we'll add a data source, report, and dashboard.
+We'll start with a fresh Power BI project, and then we'll add a data source and report.
 By the end of this project, you'll have a full-blown Power BI project, ready to be used in your business.

 The screenshot of the power bi report is shared below: